accordproject/markdown-transform/scripts/README.md

-To migrate all JSON files:
+To migrate all JSON test files to versions of Concerto metamodel, CiceroMark etc. used by markdown-common:

 ```
 cd packages/
 find . -type f -name '*.json' -exec node ../scripts/migrate.js {} \;
 ```

+You will also have to update the Jest snapshots.